nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 The ``LogCountMetrics`` collects metrics with `Counter(external site)`_.
 Metrics name is ``log.count``.
-You can change the name with the :java:extdoc:`constructor <nablarch.integration.micrometer.instrument.binder.logging.LogCountMetrics.LogCountMetrics(nablarch.integration.micrometer.instrument.binder.MetricsMetaData)>` that receives the :java:extdoc:`MetricsMetaData <nablarch.integration.micrometer.instrument.binder.MetricsMetaData>`.
+You can change the name with the :java:extdoc:`constructor <nablarch.integration.micrometer.instrument.binder.logging.LogCountMetrics.<init>(nablarch.integration.micrometer.instrument.binder.MetricsMetaData)>` that receives the :java:extdoc:`MetricsMetaData <nablarch.integration.micrometer.instrument.binder.MetricsMetaData>`.

 Metrics have the following tags.